 What if I miss a training day?

 Ideally, you will train 5 days in a row, and take 2 full days off for rest.
 If for some reason miss a session, do not skip ahead.
-Start again where you left off and complete the sessions in order throughout the pla
+Start again where you left off and complete the sessions in order for the remainder of the plan.

 What if I don’t have Dumbbells or I don’t have kettlebells?